Lon Chaney Jr.: Personal life

 Chaney was married twice.
-He had two sons by his first wife, Dorothy, Lon Ralph Chaney (July 3, 1928 – May 5, 1992) and Ronald Creighton Chaney (March 18, 1930 – December 15, 1987).
-Dorothy divorced him in 1936 for drinking too much and being "sullen".
+He had two sons by his first wife, Dorothy, Lon Ralph Chaney aka Lon Chaney the Third (July 3, 1928 – May 5, 1992) and Ronald Creighton Chaney (March 18, 1930 – December 15, 1987).
+(Ron Chaney later fathered a son himself named Ron Chaney Jr.).
+Dorothy divorced Lon in 1936 for drinking too much and being "sullen".
 He married Patsy Beck in 1937.

 Chaney was well liked by some co-workers – "sweet" is the adjective that most commonly emerges from those who acted with, and liked him – yet he was capable of intense dislikes.
 For instance, he and frequent co-star Evelyn Ankers did not get along at all.
-He was also known to befriend younger actors and stand up for older ones whom he felt were belittled by the studios.
+He was also known to befriend younger actors and stand up for older ones who he felt were belittled by the studios.
 One example was William Farnum, a major silent star who played a small role in The Mummy's Curse.
 According to co-star Peter Coe, Chaney demanded that Farnum be given his own chair on the set and be treated with respect, or else he would walk off the picture.

 Chaney had run-ins with actor Frank Reicher (whom he nearly strangled on camera in The Mummy's Ghost) and director Robert Siodmak (over whose head Chaney broke a vase).
 Actor Robert Stack claimed in his 1980 autobiography that Chaney and drinking buddy Broderick Crawford were known as "the monsters" around the Universal Pictures lot because of their drunken behavior that frequently resulted in bloodshed.